antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 #ERROR: COUNT::smoking	https://vincentarelbundock.github.io/Rdatasets/csv/COUNT/smoking.csv(Any)
 ```

-Here we retrieve a specific dataset using an identifier that comprised of the package name and item name (separated with “::”):
+Here we retrieve a specific dataset using an identifier that is comprised of the package name and item name (separated with “::”):

 ```perl6
 example-dataset('COUNT::smoking')